-The SBJC STAR Program is for students ages 18-21 who have completed the mandated requirements for high school graduation.
-It is the goal of the STAR Program to enable students to transition successfully from high school to adulthood as an active member of society and the workforce.
-The STAR Program provides students with the opportunity to venture into the local community under the supervision of their teachers, paraprofessionals, job coaches, and therapists.
-All students participate in community-based instructional and training sessions and are eligible to participate in the school’s Structured Learning Experience Program.
-The program emphasizes hands-on instruction in the school’s Campus Training Centers and at off-campus community and structured learning experience settings.
-Eligible students will receive information for application to the Division of Vocational Rehabilitation and DDD.
+The SBJC STAR Program is for students aged 18-21 who have fulfilled the mandated requirements for high school graduation.
+The STAR Program's primary objective is to facilitate a successful transition from high school to adulthood, empowering students to become active members of society and the workforce.
+Under the guidance of teachers, paraprofessionals, job coaches, and therapists, students have the opportunity to explore the local community.
+This program incorporates community-based instructional and training sessions, allowing students to participate in the Work-Based Learning Program.
+Eligible students also receive information for application to the Division of Vocational Rehabilitation and DDD.

 Our STAR program is designed to seamlessly integrate academic learning with real-life experiences, preparing students for independent living and successful integration into the community workforce.
 Daily instruction emphasizes the development of a diverse skill set, combining community-based instruction, social skills training, and structured learning experience internships within local businesses.